architkiran/Blockchain-Based-Voting-/README.md

         - truffle compile<br>
         - truffle migrate<br>
 11. migrate will interact with the contract address and the account and Transaction will be created.<br>
+12. To view the database, after the installation of sqlite3 add the files to C Drive/ProgramFiles and copy the file path.
+Open Control pannel-Environment Variables-System Variables-path-edit and add the file path.
+13. Open new terminal add type the command: sqlite3 -v (to see the version), then type: sqlite3 yourname.db that should go to the sqlite3 console then to open a database: .open yourname.db, to view the table: .tables, to show the tables content: SELECT * FROM TABLE;